 I'd like to teach a workshop.
 Is there information on presenting at SpiritFire?

 Yes there is!
 Click here to go to the SFF Presenter FAQ page.

 The fire and surrounding area is laid out very consciously for people to work and flow together.
-Dancers continue moving around the fire, with the chanters, drummers, and rattlers surrounding them as witnesses and participants.
+The music is an offering to the greater circle, and holds space for both movement and chant – or silence.
+Dancers in the circle continue moving around the fire, with the chanters, drummers, and rattlers surrounding them as witnesses and participants.
 If you wish to hang out, take a rest, or dance in place by yourself, there are areas such as the circle perimeter, where you can support the circle by clapping, chanting, etc. without blocking the dance track, or the Zone of the Unseen Ones, where those experiencing deeper states of consciousness can take some time to focus on individual experiences.
 We actively encourage rattling around the circle perimeter!